Charmve/Surface-Defect-Detection/Papers/README.md

 ### [1]CNN做分类

-论文题目：Design of deep convolutional neural network architectures for automated feature extraction in industrial inspection
+论文题目：Design of deep convolutional neural network architectures for automated feature extraction in industrial inspection  [<a href="https://github.com/Charmve/Surface-Defect-Detection/tree/master/Papers/2019.05" target="_blank">paper</a>]

 论文摘要：Fast and reliable industrial inspection is a main challenge in manufacturing scenarios.
 However, the defect detection performance is heavily dependent on manually defined features for defect representation.
 In